-With this syndicated feature, Bing is constantly updating their list of partners based on new search deals, so sometimes a bad apple for your account might slip in even though you excluded a list of partners a month ago and think you are in a good place.
-This blog post is to be used as a reminder to constantly watch this traffic to continue to have great success with.
+With this syndicated feature, Bing is continuously updating their list of partners based on new search deals, so sometimes a bad apple for your account might slip in even though you excluded a list of partners a month ago and think you are in a right place.
+This blog post is to be used as a reminder to continually watch this traffic to continue to have great success with.
 I’m going to go over why the app is great for on the go marketers, what reports you need to look at, and how to find the selected partner/s to exclude for your account.
 Let’s begin.

 Monitor Your Budget On the Go

-I use the Bing Ads mobile app for android pretty often since my phone is always next to me.
-I don’t use it for deep analysis, but I use it to make sure nothing out of the ordinary is happening with my account.
+I use the Bing Ads mobile app for Android pretty often since my phone is always next to me.
+I don’t use it for in-depth analysis, but I use it to make sure nothing out of the ordinary is happening with my account.
 I was on a trip for two days, but I checked the app and noticed that my spend jumped up to a much higher amount then I was used to.
 Using the app, I was able to see that something happened during this time period, so I knew I needed to investigate this when I got back to my laptop to see what the issue was.

 As you can see, I only used this app for a few moments, but it directionally already gave me the insight I needed to do real work later on.
-The real work that I needed to work on was pulling specific reports to see what was happening with my account.
+The actual work that I needed to work on was pulling specific reports to see what was happening with my account.
 If you are interested in downloading the apps for your phone, I left the links to both stores.

-This section has a range of things to look at for reporting, but the two reports that we are looking at are campaign and website URL report.
+This section has a range of things to look at for reporting, but the two reports that we are looking at our campaign and website URL report.
 In terms of the settings, I like to look at summary if I am looking for a quick analysis, or I will use day if I need to figure out what day something changed for my account.
 The second thing is that you need to manually select the network tab to view if the traffic is coming from Bing, AOL, or a Syndicated Partner.
 Other things that you can do is change some of the columns to look at metrics like revenue and conversions.
-If this is a report that you want to look at often, you can have it on as a daily, weekly, or monthly schedule.
+If this is a report that you want to see often, you can have it on as a daily, weekly, or monthly schedule.

 Within the account, I am going to look at the report’s section.
-I know my spend is very high, so I want to look at the networks to see if it is Bing or Syndicated Search Traffic.
+I know my spend is very high, so I want to see the networks to see if it is Bing or Syndicated Search Traffic.
 The report that you want to pull is the campaign report and you want to have Network selected as an option so you can see where the problem lies.